Interagency Collaborative for Program Improvement

-- Increase understanding of PEPFAR-supported programs from an agency perspective and within the interagency perspective through the use and development of common tools and approaches for integrated data analysis
+- Increase understanding of PEPFAR-supported programs from an agency and interagency perspective through the use and development of common tools and approaches for integrated data analyses

-- Facilitate data exchange in country and at headquarters, through improved information systems, data exchange platforms, and data access and transparency
+- Facilitate data exchange with country teams and at headquarters, through improved information systems, data exchange platforms, and data access and transparency

-- Facilitate standardization, perform and promote innovate analyses, display and continuous use of integrated information to improve PEPFAR efficiency, performance, outcomes, and impact
+- Integrate information to improve PEPFAR efficiency, outcomes, and impact

 ICPI strives to integrate PEPFAR data streams to better understand the scope of the epidemic and the resources needed to control the epidemic.
 ICPI aims to improve the quality of PEPFAR-supported services, direct support and resources more effectively, assess outcomes, and ultimately increase the impact of every PEPFAR dollar spent.